 For instance, the mortgage provider would use the whole gifted equity as the deposit.
-Meaning the son doesn’t have to put any of his own funds.
+Meaning the son does not have to put any of his own funds.
 Therefore, the mortgage lender will offer products based on 85% loan to value.

 However, some lenders would require the son to put in a minimum of 5% from his own resources.
 Subsequently, the credit profile of the applicant will play a pivotal role in how much deposit (if any) would need to be added Your mortgage expert will be able to discuss this with you.

 One key point to remember is stamp duty will need to be paid at the market value and not the actual purchase price.

 When purchasing from your landlord most lenders will need a minimum 5% form your own funds and a minimum 5% reduction from the landlord.
 However, there are a couple of lenders who will use the full discount as the deposit.
-This would be dependent on your credit profile and a number of other factors such as income type, property type, property construction etc.
+This would be dependent on your credit profile and several other factors such as income type, property type, property construction etc.